General Academic Policies

 Special - refers to students who are non-degree candidates or to those who do not fit into the traditional classification categories.
 Students may attend in a special status by permission of the Registrar for a period of one semester or a maximum of 12 credits, at the end of which they must submit credentials and be officially accepted by the Admission Committee in order to register for subsequent semesters.

-Full time – traditional undergraduate enrolled for 12 or more semester credits or ADEP student enrolled in eight or more semester credits per term.
+Full time – traditional undergraduate enrolled for 12 or more semester credits or Bachelor's Degree for Professionals students enrolled in six or more semester credits per term.

-Three-quarter time – traditional undergraduate enrolled for nine to 11 semester credits or ADEP student enrolled in six to seven semester credits per term.
+Three-quarter time – traditional undergraduate enrolled for nine to 11 semester credits or Bachelor's Degree for Professionals students enrolled in five semester credits per term.

-Half time – traditional undergraduate enrolled in six to eight semester credits or ADEP students enrolled in four to five semester credits per term.
+Half time – traditional undergraduate enrolled in six to eight semester credits or Bachelor's Degree for Professionals students enrolled in three to four semester credits per term.

-Less-than-half time – traditional undergraduate enrolled in less than six semester credits or ADEP students enrolled in less than four semester credits per term.
+Less-than-half time – traditional undergraduate enrolled in less than six semester credits or Bachelor's Degree for Professionals students enrolled in less than three semester credits per term.

 Students registered at California Lutheran University are not permitted to carry concurrent course work at any other institution without approval of the Registrar.
 Application forms for concurrent registration are available in the Registrar’s Office.